Jcparkyn/phetch/README.md

 );
 ```

-You can then share this instance of QueryEndpoint across your whole application and use it wherever you need it.
+You can then share this instance of Endpoint across your whole application and use it wherever you need it.
 In most cases, the best way to do this is with Blazor's built-in [dependency injection](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/dependency-injection).
 You can view the [sample project](./samples/HackerNewsClient/Shared/HackerNewsApi.cs) for a full example of how to do this, or follow the steps below:

 <details>
 <summary>Setting up dependency injection (DI)</summary>

-1. Create a class containing an instance of `QueryEndpoint`.
+1. Create a class containing an instance of `Endpoint`.
 You can have as many or few endpoints in a class as you want.
 ```cs
 public class MyApi
 {